 We took turns trying to sleep on top of the small dining-car tables.
 This is not only tricky, it is impossible.

 There is quite a bit of parry and thrust to a fast-moving small-gauge train.
-It can suddenly and unexpectedly propel you backwards, zoom! right off the top of one of those slippery formica tables.
+It can suddenly and unexpectedly propel you backwards, zoom! right off the top of one of those slippery Formica tables.
 Or with a violent brake, at an urgent unscheduled stop, it can chuck you in the opposite direction, forward, zip!
 You slide abruptly head first off the table in a heap, or crumpled over the adjoining table, half off, half on.

 Either way, you eventually end up on the hard tile floor which is a long drop and extremely painful to your person, even worse to your dignity.